jooshwells/POOSD-Group4-SmallProject/README.md

     ./setup_env.sh
     ```
     - NOTE: You cannot change this password without hard resetting the database, so choose a password you will remember.
-- To start the docker container, first open Docker Desktop, then navigate to this directory in the command line and type the command:
+- To start the docker container, first open Docker Desktop, then navigate to the directory with your repository in the command line, and type the command:
 ```
 docker-compose up -d
 ```
-- When finished, shut down the container with the following command:
+- Whenever you are finished working on your project, make sure to shut down the container with the following command:
 ```
 docker-compose down
 ```
-- If changes are made to either docker config files, run the following command:
+- If changes are made to either docker config files, you will need to shut down the container and run the following command when startingg it back up:
 ```
 docker-compose up -d --build
 ```
+- This just tells Docker to rebuild your containers so that the changes made in the config files will be utilized
 ### Making Changes to MySQL Database
 - To run mysql, use the following command:
 ```